1. Context

 Request the publication of the Tor blog post

-If you prepared a draft Tor blog post earlier, then:
+Skip this section unless you have prepared a draft Tor blog post earlier.

 Amnesia news